 Malfunction Possible Cause Solution Push-button The emergency stop is pushed in.
-Pull the emergency stop out. controls do not operate the lift.
-Gates or doors are open or ajar.
-Verify that all gates and doors are closed. operate the life Proofed diagonal drop bar on the carriage is up.
+Pull the emergency stop out. controls do not Gates or doors are open or ajar.
+Verify that all gates and doors are closed. operate the art.
+Proofed diagonal drop bar on the carriage is up.
 Lower the drop bar into position and make sure the prox sensor is made.
-The LED will illuminate green.
+The LED illuminates green when contact is made.
 Main power disconnect is off.
 Verify that there is a reason the power is off before turning the power on.
 Thermal overload has tripped.
 Press the reset button.
 If it trips again, determine the cause.
 The motor is overheating.
 Control fuse is blown.
 Investigate if the problem is related to the main power fuses or the control fuses.
 Correct the problem and replace the fuse.
 Power circuit between the disconnect and starter is dead.
 Using a voltmeter, measure the voltage.
 Repair as needed.
 Down solenoid is bad.
 Inspect, replace solenoid as needed.
 Pressure switch is activated or bad.
 Inspect, replace pressure switch as needed.
-Motor starts and carriage raises, but motor stops before the second level.
-Gates or doors are open or ajar.
+Motor starts and carriage raises, but Gates or doors are open or ajar.
 Close the gate or door.
 Inspect the magnets and interlock.
-Adjust as needed.
-Carriage is overloaded.
-Lower and remove excessive weight.
+Adjust as needed. motor stops before Carriage is overloaded.
+Lower and remove excessive weight. the second level.
 Object encountered.
 Identify the problem.
 Remove or repair as needed.
 Thermal overload has tripped.
 Lower and remove excessive weight.
 Inspect pump for possible malfunction, excessive ambient temperature, or mechanical binding.
 Pressure switch is activated.
 Pressure switch setting is too low.
 Readjust the pressure switch setting to match the pressure setting listed on the hydraulic power data tag.
 Hydraulic pump Low oil level.
-Add oil to proper level. and motor runs but carriage does not raise, and there is erratic or low pressure shown on the pressure gauge.
-Hydraulic pump is bad.
-Replace as needed.
+Add oil to proper level. and motor runs but carriage does not raise, and there is erratic or low pressure shown on Hydraulic pump is bad.
+Replace as needed. the pressure gauge.